-Transition buttons help Aha! for Product users follow a predefined workflow.
-To add transitions between two statuses, click the + button in the Transition buttons column beneath the first status.
-Then, you can choose how the statuses should flow and add a name for the transition button.
+Transition buttons help Aha! users follow a predefined workflow.
+To add transitions between two statuses, click the + icon in the Transition buttons column beneath the first status.
+Then you can choose how the statuses should flow and add a name for the transition button.

 The name of the transition appears on the button for moving between states, so choose an action phrase, such as "Start designing."
 It is also helpful to acknowledge the completion of a step in your flow, such as "Requirements completed."

 Add feature and activity types

 When you create a new features or activities workflow, scroll to the bottom of the workflow creation page for the option to edit or create Custom types.
 Types allow you to add templates to the feature or activity's description, as well as to any requirements.
 This way, you can streamline bug reports or follow a gather consistent information from an IT request.

 When you add a new feature or activity, the first type on the list will be the default.
 We recommend reordering feature and activity types to represent the most commonly selected types first.

 The last step in setting up a custom workflow is to apply it to a workspace.
 Workspace owners can do this by navigating to Settings ⚙️> Workspace > Configure.
 This is true for all workflow types, except ideas, which are covered in the next section.

 Changes to a workflow are applied immediately and affect existing records.